hugogrimmett/calendar-chime/README.md

-This project is about having a light and chime interaction when a meeting is about to start.
+This project is about having a light and sound interaction just before a calendar meeting is about to start.
+The script scans google calendar(s) every 60s to find the next meeting, and 15s before it starts it actives a Philips Hue scene and plays a MIDI note.
 Instructions are for mac.

-Written by Hugo Grimmett
+-- Hugo Grimmett

 Uses python 3.8.15
 ```